cda-tum/fiction/README.md

 To synthesize a gate layout to a cell level one, type `gate_to_cell`, where the `-l` flag indicates the gate library to use.
 Currently, only QCA-ONE is available which is the default setting.
 Cell layouts are also saved in stores which can be accessed by typing `store -c`.
-Due to significantly larger size of cell layouts compared to gate layouts, the `write -c` command to print layouts to the terminal is not implemented.
+Due to significantly larger size of cell layouts compared to gate layouts, the `print -c` command to write layouts to the terminal should be used carefully.

-Nevertheless, use `write_qca <filename>.qca` to create a QCADesigner file for running physical simulations.
+Nevertheless, you can use `write_qca <filename>.qca` to create a QCADesigner file for running physical simulations.

 ### Automation by scripting